Custom Rubber Products: Seals, O-Rings and More

 Low, medium and high nitriles are available based on increasing acrylonitrile content which significantly affects low temperature and fluid swell properties.
 Nitrile compounds can exhibit very good tear and abrasion resistance and excellent compression set.
 Unless specifically compounded, they do not have a good resistance to ozone, sunlight or weather.

-Hydrogenated Acrylonitrile Butadiene
+THERBAN (HNBR) Hydrogenated Acrylonitrile Butadiene |

 55 to 75